 I’ve visited the flagship store with an appointment a few times and was never offered any handbag from my wishlist to purchase.
 Despite this, if you’re in the area I still do believe the Paris flagship store is one of the best bets for someone looking to buy a first Hermes bag.
 Two friends of mine each purchased a bag they love at this location under the same process.
-During my last visit, I also randomly met a reader ahead of me in the appointment process, who was glowing from a Birkin purchase in the color and size she had asked for – she said she had never bought anything from the brand before and got lucky.
+During my last visit, I also randomly met a reader ahead of me in the appointment process, who was ecstatic from a Birkin purchase in the color and size she had asked for – she said she had never bought anything from the brand before and got lucky.

 My experience at my local store

 I had purchased a belt at the Boston store a long time ago but didn’t really connect with the individual who helped me.
 Years later when I went in to get another belt, though, I met a kind sales associate who was very knowledgeable and easy to talk to.
-I told her about my bag wishlist and patiently waited without any expectations.
+I told her about my bag wishlist and waited without any expectations.

 About half a year later, the phone rang and my SA had a Birkin that wasn’t from my wish list, but asked if I wanted to see it.
 I was just a little ecstatic, but reminded myself this was not going to be a drop in the bucket budget wise and to not sway from what I’ve been searching for.
 The bag was a Birkin 30 in Etain gray, which was gorgeous but not the right color or size for me.